toby-adedipe/udacity-books/README.md

 ## Installation and development

-Get started devloping by executing the following commands:
+Get started developing by executing the following commands:

 To install dependencies:
 `npm install`